 Quality Education in the Benedictine Tradition

-Center for Political and Economic Thought Phone: 724-805-2537 FAX: 724-537-4599
+Center for Political and Economic Thought Phone: 724-805-2120 FAX: 724-537-4599

+The competition is open to all full-time undergraduate students currently registered in any field of study at a college or university in the United States or Canada.
 The Center will appoint a committee of judges to select the winning essays.
 Prizes will not be awarded if, in the exclusive opinion of the judges, submitted essays are of insufficient quality.
 Essays that are, in the exclusive opinion of the judges, of publishable quality will, with the consent of the author, be eligible for publication in the Center’s journal, Citizens and Statesmen: An Annual Review of Political Theory and Public Life.
-The first place winner will receive $2,000 and an invitation to attend an awards dinner and lecture by Dr. John Taylor of Stanford University, to be held on March 20, 2013 at Saint Vincent College in Latrobe, Pennsylvania.
+The first place winner will receive $2,000 and an invitation to attend an awards dinner and lecture to be held at Saint Vincent College in Latrobe, Pennsylvania on April 13, 2016.
 Second and third place winners will receive invitations to said awards dinner and $1,000 and $500 respectively.
-Winners choosing to attend awards dinner will be responsible for their own travel.
+Winners choosing to attend the awards dinner will be responsible for their own travel.
 Prior to the awarding of cash prizes, winners will be required to verify their eligibility, and to attest to the fact that the winning essay is wholly their own.
 Any amount of plagiarism will result in disqualification.

-Essays should be a minimum of 3,000 words.
+Essays should be a minimum of 2,500 words.
 There is no maximum length.
 Submissions should be sent in Microsoft Word format to firstname.lastname@example.org by January 8, 2016.
 Winners will be notified in February.